Singapore vs Malaysia: Which is Better for Business?

 Workforce

-While Singapore may have the upper hand in its business environment, but Malaysia has the advantage when it comes to the workforce the country offers.
+While Singapore may have the upper hand in its business environment, Malaysia has the advantage when it comes to the workforce the country offers.

 Business Language